 GETTING PROTEIN RIGHT

 Cut out high-fat meats.
 Increase your daily intake of plant-based foods.
 Exercise more.
 Eat less.
-All of these sound like good advice on the road to endurance success, but without careful attention and monitoring, it’s also the same road that leads many to a protein deficiency.
+All of these sound like good advice on the road to athletic and overall health success—especially as we start the New Year—but without careful attention and monitoring, it’s also the same road that leads many to a protein deficiency.
 Training sessions result in fatigued muscles in need of repair, and protein is a necessity for this reparation process, thus increasing the need for protein supplementation to reach full recovery and maintain overall health.

-Fortunately, Hammer Nutrition's Whey, Vegan, and Soy protein powders make this easy and convenient.
+Fortunately, Hammer Nutrition's Whey and Organic Vegan protein powders make this easy and convenient.
 The first step is to determine your daily protein intake requirements and recognize any possible signs of protein deficiency.
 The second step is to select the protein that best meets your needs and dietary preferences.

 Daily protein requirements for athletes